Alberta Highway 93: Major intersections

 Starting from the south end of Highway 93:

 Highway 93A

 Just south of Jasper, a short spur of the parkway branches off as Highway 93A, providing access to businesses on the south side of Jasper and providing an alternative route into the community via Hazel Avenue.
 Another Highway 93A spur farther south is 24 km long, is along Highway 93 and provides alternative access to viewpoints and other attractions within Jasper National Park.

 Highway 93A south of Jasper is narrow and the pavement uneven, with an average limit of 60 km/h.
 Brush grows up to the side of the highway so animals can be difficult to see.
+Old Fort Point Road branches east of Highway 93A and quickly leads to Old Fort Point Bridge, where vehicles can cross the Athabasca River.